-It can be overwhelming researching your options to transfer money to or from another country.
-There are lots of kinds of services and companies who support moving money between countries and it’s important to understand the differences between the services those companies provide.
+It can be overwhelming to research your options of transferring money to or from another country.
+Many companies support moving money between countries and it’s important to understand the differences between the services those companies provide.

-We’ve created a 10 point checklist that you can use to determine which international money transfer service is right for you.
+Use our 10-point checklist below to determine which international money transfer service is right for you.

-- Transfer fees: To determine how expensive a certain service is, you should inquire about their fees.
-One way international money transfer firms make money is by charging a transfer fee.
+- Transfer fees.
+To determine how expensive a certain service is, you must know the applicable fees.
+One way international money transfer firms make money, is by charging a transfer fee.
 The transfer fee is generally a flat fee, between £5 or £10.
 Some firms waive this fee entirely.
-Certain providers offer service and tools to help detect optimal timing for the transfer.
-Depending on transfer amount and service quality – savings might outweigh fees.
+Certain providers offer services and tools to help detect optimal timing for the transfer.
+Depending on the transfer amount and service quality savings might outweigh fees.

-- Exchange rate: If you’ve ever been inside a bank or store that offers currency exchange, you’re probably familiar with the concept of exchange rate.
-Exchange rate is the general way to express how much currency you’ll get when you exchange it with another currency.
-These rates are set by banks but the exchange rate you’ll receive from a money transfer service will almost certainly be less favorable to you.
+- Exchange rate.
+If you’ve ever been inside a bank or store that offers currency exchange, you’re probably familiar with the exchange rate concept.
+Exchange rate is the general way to express how much currency you’ll get when you exchange it for another currency.
+Exchange rates are set by banks, but the exchange rate you’ll receive from a money transfer service will almost certainly be more favorable to you.
 That’s another way, in addition to transfer fees, international money transfer services make money.

-- Sending and receiving options: When you’re sending money internationally, you have a variety of different options to choose from.
+- Sending and receiving options.
+When you’re sending money internationally, you can choose from a variety of different options.
 Some firms will let you drop off cash at a teller window.
-Most money transfer companies provide various options, like the ability to send money off a credit or debit card, or to make direct transfers from your bank account or stored value account.
-If you’re an online seller, some firms even integrate directly with eCommerce marketplaces that some some transfer firms offer.
-Important to keep in mind is that sending money is just half the equation, though.
-You (or the person you’re sending money to) will also have to figure out how to get the money out on the other end.
-Similar options exist on the receiving side, but are sometimes more restrictive, so it’s smart to understand how it all works.
+Most money transfer companies provide various options, like sending money off a credit or debit card, or making direct transfers from your bank account or stored value account.
+If you’re an online seller, you may benefit from a direct integration with eCommerce marketplaces that some some transfer firms offer.
+Important to keep in mind is that sending money is just half the equation.
+You (or the recipient) will also have to find out how to release the money on the other end.
+Similar options exist on the receiving side, but they can sometimes be more restrictive.
+Be smart and find out upfront how it all works.

-- Transfer speed: Every international service transfers money at different speeds.
-To make things more complicated, the speed of a transaction can also be dependent the currencies involved in the transfer.
-Check to see whether a money transfer service takes 0-1 days to deliver your money or if it takes 2-3 days.
+- Transfer speed.
+Every international service transfers money at a different speed.
+To make things more complicated, the speed of a transaction can also depend on the currencies involved in the transfer.
+Make sure to check if a transfer service takes 0-1 days to deliver your money, or 2-3 days.

-- Transfer limits: Firms have different policies when it comes to how much money you can transfer using their services.
-Other international money transfer firms don’t limit how much money you can transfer.
-Identify a service provider that works with customers like you.
+- Transfer limits.
+Different firms have different policies when it comes to how much money you can transfer using their service.
+Some international money transfer firms don’t limit the amount you can transfer.
+Identify a service provider that works with customers with a profile similar to yours.

-- Special features: Because there are a lot of choices of services to use to send money abroad, some of these businesses have special features that help them stand out from the competition.
-Some firms offer better exchange rates, waive transfer fees, offer cash pickup, hedging tools, and fixed exchange rates to compete for your business.
+- Special features.
+Because of the competitiveness of the money transferring field, some of the businesses offer special features that help them stand out from the competition.
+Some firms offer better exchange rates, waive transfer fees, and offer cash pickup options, hedging tools, and fixed exchange rates to pull you in as a customer.
 In our comparison of top 10 money transfer services, we highlight these special features to help you choose which service is right for you.

-- Special offers: The international money transfer industry is getting really competitive as new companies are sprouting up that want your business.
-Some offer cash incentives to get you to sign up.
-Others provide cash incentives to get you to refer your friends.
-To take advantage of these offers, do a quick online search to see if a particular money transfer service offers some freebies.
+- Special offers.
+The international money transfer industry is becoming really competitive.
+New companies regularly enter the arena in search of your business.
+Some offer cash incentives to get you to sign up with them.
+Others use cash incentives to get you to refer your friends.
+If you want to take advantage of these offers, do a quick online search to see if a particular money transfer service offers this type of freebies.

-- Customer support: Finding an international money transfer firm with good customer support is a lot like buying insurance — you hope to never need it but when you do need it, you’re glad you have it.
-There are times when moving money internationally that you’ll need to speak to someone.
-The best firms offer 24/7 service along with a variety of ways to contact them, including phone, email and chat, to contact them.
+- Customer support.
+Finding an international money transfer firm with good customer support is a lot like buying insurance: you hope you’ll never need it, but when you do, you’re glad you have it.
+The best firms offer 24/7 service along with a variety of ways to contact them, including phone, email and chat.

-Choosing the best international money transfer service for you doesn’t have to be confusing.
-Once you know your options, you can determine which company is right for your needs.
+Choosing the best international money transfer service for your needs doesn’t have to be a confusing affair.
+Once you know your options, you can determine which company is right for you.